evilz/from-go-to-dotnet/Migrate to dotnet.md

 I'm so much better dev in .NET

-Veepee has a lot good .NET dev that can ask for mobility
+Veepee has a lot of good .NET dev who can ask for mobility

 ---

-## RISK
+## The RISK
 of migration is less than having nobody to maintain and make evolution on the code

 ---